0x9900/igate_telem/README.md

 This is a simple program that I use with my APRS iGate using APRS telemetry to send the status of the node.

+## Metrics:

+The metrics sent by the iGate are:
+ - Load average
+ - CPU Temperature
+ - Free Memory

 ## Usage:
 ```